mushy420/ping-pong-bot/README.md

 4. Implements error handling to prevent the bot from crashing on command errors.
 5. Uses async/await for better handling of asynchronous operations.
 6. Provides a more informative ping response, including the latency.

-The bot will respond to the `!ping` command with "Pong!" followed by the latency in milliseconds.
-You can easily add more commands by creating new files in the `commands` directory following the same structure as the `ping.js` file.